 How does OCR work?

-Given that it is a complicated process, there are issues that may arise from a number of different places though
+Given that it is a complicated process, there are issues that may arise from a number of different places though:

 In the example below, the blue boxes represent the hidden overlay text, which has been misaligned with the word 'goldfynch'

-3) Even if the OCR process executes correctly, it is possible for other factors to affect how you interact with an OCR'd document as well.
-Sometimes the software you are using may incorrectly display a layer, rendering the scanned image on top of the hidden text layer, such that the highlights occur underneath the image and are not visible.
-If you perform a search and are able to scroll through search results but cannot see the highlights, it is worth trying a different software like Adobe Acrobat, Mac Preview, Google Chrome, Firefox or Windows Edge.
+3) Sometimes the software you are using may incorrectly display a layer, rendering the scanned image on top of the hidden text layer, such that the highlights occur underneath the image and are not visible.
+If you perform a search and are able to scroll through search results but cannot see the highlights, it is worth trying a different software like Adobe Acrobat, Mac Preview, Google Chrome, Firefox, or Windows Edge.

 Additionally, access to OCR isn't always easy, and there are often many steps just to have it run on your documents: